 - If you are prone to carsickness, then this drive may not be for you.
 Don’t even think about it, without using something to help you combat carsickness.
 Roll down your window for fresh air and to hear the birds and waterfalls when the car is in motion.

 - Definitely plan to make a whole day of the drive there and back.
 There is so much to see and do that you can’t see it all in one day.
 We’ve driven the road to Hana about six times now and still haven’t had the opportunity to do everything listed in guidebooks.
-Ideally, an overnight stay in the town of Hana allows you to see and do more.
+Ideally, an overnight or longer stay in the town of Hana allows you to see and do more.

 - Get a good Maui guidebook that will detail what to see along the way.
 Find one that provides references by mile markers.
 (I’ve used Maui Revealed in the past and found it was a good reference.
 Just make sure you never trespass or do any hiking or swimming that are beyond your skills.
 If it looks dangerous, it probably is!)